*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 So, if you are buying it for $50 that means the record player is of $50 quality.

 If you are a new collector or haven’t spent a lot on your collection then that price range of record player might work just fine for you.
-If the record lasts 100 less plays before the audio starts to degrade it probably isn’t that big of a deal.
+If the record lasts 100 fewer plays before the audio starts to degrade it probably isn’t that big of a deal.

 However, if the records you are playing are family heirlooms or quite valuable I would not recommend that you try and play them on a retro Victrola or other inexpensive record players.